 Do Not Use Hard-To-Pronounce Names

 We easily forget a hard-to-pronounce domain name.
-People are also more likely to misspell a hard-to-pronounce domain name after they hear it on a podcast and end up getting redirected to a different site.
+People are also more likely to misspell a hard-to-pronounce domain name after hearing it on a podcast and getting redirected to a different site.

 Your domain name should pass the “phone test.”
 Call a few friends and tell them your domain name on the phone.
 If they cannot type it without asking you how to spell it, you should not use that name for your blog.

-How To Google And Zoopla And Uber Get Away With It?
+How Do Google, Zoopla And Uber Get Away With It?

 When choosing a blog domain name, remember that you are not google.